hazlamahedich/seomax-newsetup/memory-bank/activeContext.md

 - Developing a consistent tab-based navigation for content management
 - Building reusable service classes for data operations
 - Ensuring proper authentication checks on all protected routes
-- Using consistent UI patterns across content management features
+- Using consistent UI patterns across all features
+- Implementing data visualization components for analytics